 Print Magazine Ad Specs

-Outreach magazine is published bi-monthly with an additional special Top 100 Issue published every fall that covers America’s largest and fastest-growing churches.
+Outreach magazine is published bi-monthly with an additional special Outreach 100 Issue published every fall that covers America’s largest and fastest-growing churches.

 Accepted File Formats